Black snake in the blue tank

 Handling black corn snakes

+If your snake is in a shed, do not handle it.
 Although corn snakes are resilient and may be handled often, they stay moderate.
-Take them briefly, for no longer than five minutes at a time, and once daily as you tame them.
+Take them for short span, for no longer than five minutes at a time, and once daily as you tame them.

 Ten- to twenty-minute handling sessions are acceptable after your snake is domesticated.
 Once they’ve eaten, avoid handling them since they can vomit and become stressed.
-If your snake is in a shed, do not handle it.

 FAQs

-What is the lifespan of a black corn snake?
+What is the corn snake lifespan?

 Depending on other factors like environment, feed, and tank size, the lifespan of black corn snakes varies, but according to the survey, black corn snakes live for 10 to 15 years.
+On the other hand, if we talk about corn snake lifespan in captivity, it ranges from 15-20 years on average.

-How does a corn snake live happily?
+How does a corn snake black live happily?

 To give your snakes a stress-free and happy life, provide them with bushes, plants, and boxes in the tank to have a good life.